Academy for Diverse Emerging Nurse Leaders

 Benefits to Organizations and Schools

-It’s no secret that nursing schools and health care systems want and need faculty and leaders from diverse backgrounds and populations.
-To provide quality, inclusive health care, it’s important that nursing staff and leadership reflect the diverse populations that they serve.
-Nursing schools need to recruit diverse faculty and students to shape the education of that future nursing workforce.
+It’s no secret that nursing schools and health care systems want and need faculty and leaders who support diverse backgrounds and populations.
+To provide quality, inclusive health care, it’s important that nursing staff and leadership reflect the populations that they serve.
+Nursing schools need to recruit faculty and students to shape the education of that future nursing workforce.
+Health care systems must recruit and retain diverse nurse leaders to positively affect the health outcomes of the diverse patients they serve.
 The Academy for Diverse Emerging Nurse Leaders offers a path to equipping their outstanding emerging leaders and giving them the tools to advance and lead.

-- A graduate degree in nursing is preferred
+- Master of Science in Nursing is preferred

 - Serving in a leadership role less than 3 years

-- Identify with an ethnic/racial or other underrepresented group and/or are committed to expanding and supporting diversity in nursing leadership
+- Are committed to expanding and supporting diversity in nursing leadership

 - Leadership support from your dean, chief nursing officer or direct supervisor